makakken/roseguarden/README.md

     * Create a `config.ini` with your settings (see `config.template`)
     * Run 'flask run'

-### By using or forking the repository
+### By cloning or forking this repository

-* Clone or fork the repository
+* Clone or fork this repository
 * Have a look in the `backend` and `frontend` folder for details to setup your development enviroment
 * run `backend` and `frontend` from your development environment (e.g. we use vs code)
+    * start the backend with `flask run` out of the `backend` folder
+    * start the frontend with `npm run dev` out of the `frontend` folder
-+ alternativly you can use the `script/pack.py`-script to build your own package
++ alternativly you can use the `script/pack.py`-script to build your own package and host it with an HTTP-server

 ## News